 30+ Places to Visit in Ukraine Spotted by Locals

 The fuss over Eurovision song contest has already blown over, but still, there are plenty of reasons to visit Ukraine.
-If you are thinking about opening an R&D office in Ukraine or simply want to visit your team, it is a great chance to combine business with pleasure.
+If you are thinking about opening an R&D office in Ukraine, decide if Ukraine works for you for outsourcing, or simply want to visit your team, it is a great chance to combine business with pleasure.

 Traveling by plane will be the cheapest and most convenient way.
 Most of the European capitals have direct flights to Kyiv, Odesa, Lviv, and Kharkiv.

 If you don’t feel like flying, trains are at your disposal.
 There are daily direct overnight trains from Berlin, Vienna, Prague, Warsaw, Belgrade, Bratislava, Budapest, Bucharest and Sofia to Lviv or Kyiv.
 An interesting fact – if you travel by train you get a unique chance to watch the bogie exchange since European track gauge differs from Ukrainian one.

 Good news for those who travel by bus is that you don’t need to wait in a queue to pass border control since there is a special line.

 If you travel from Varna (Bulgaria), Batumi, Poti (Georgia) or Istambul (Turkey), you can buy a ticket to get to Odesa by ferry.